16 Nov Why your small charity needs a brand book

 Internal impact

-• Inconsistent messaging: Without clear guidelines, different team members might communicate the charity’s mission and values in varying ways, leading to mixed messages
+- Inconsistent messaging: Team members communicate your mission and values in different ways, leading to mixed messages

-• Decreased morale: A lack of cohesive branding can make it harder for employees and volunteers to feel connected to the charity’s mission, reducing their enthusiasm and commitment
+- Decreased morale: A lack of clarity can make it harder for people to feel connected to your mission

 External impact

-• Ineffective marketing: Marketing campaigns may fail to resonate or achieve their intended impact if the messaging and visual identity are inconsistent
+- Ineffective marketing: Campaigns may fail to resonate if messaging and visuals aren’t aligned

-A brand book helps mitigate these issues by providing a clear, consistent framework for all branding efforts.
+A brand book helps prevent these issues by providing a shared framework for all branding and communications.

 A brand book will help your charity with:

-• Consistency: A brand book ensures a unified voice across all your communication channels, from website to social media.
-This builds trust and recognition with your audience
+- Consistency: A unified voice across all channels, from your website to social media, building trust and recognition

 Other useful resources relating to brand: